On the physical process first law for dynamical black holes: General Structure of PPFL

-At this stage it will be worthwhile to briefly mention the standard derivation of the physical process first law, in which the entropy change is being computed using two assumptions: \begin{itemize} \item The horizon possesses a regular bifurcation surface in the asymptotic past, which is set at $\lambda = 0$ in our coordinate system.
+In the general relativity limit ($\rho\rightarrow 0$) $\Theta _{k}\rightarrow \theta_k$ and hence the boundary term doesn't contribute when integrated from a bifurcation surface to a stationary slice.
+This is because we have set the bifurcation surface to be at $\lambda=0$ and the final stationary cross-section has vanishing expansion.
+But, when the PPFL is evaluated between two non equilibrium slice $\lambda_1$ and $\lambda_2$, the boundary term $\theta_k$ turns out to be non vanishing.
+We will discuss the issue of arbitrary cross sections later and at this stage it will be worthwhile to briefly mention the standard derivation of the physical process first law, in which the entropy change is computed using two assumptions: \begin{itemize} \item The horizon possesses a regular bifurcation surface in the asymptotic past, which is set at $\lambda = 0$ in our coordinate system.

 \item The horizon is stable under perturbation and eventually settle down to a new stationary black hole.
 So, all Lie derivatives with respect to horizon generators vanish in the asymptotic future. \end{itemize} The first assumption is technical in nature.
 Note that, in a realistic scenario of black hole formation by gravitational collapse, the bifurcation surface is not the part of the physical space time.
-Therefore, it is desirable to have a formulation of the physical process first law without this assumption.\\
+Therefore, it is desirable to have a formulation of the physical process first law without this assumption.

-The second assumption is motivated by the cosmic censorship conjecture which asserts that the black hole horizon must be stable under perturbation, so that expansion and shear vanish in the asymptotic future.
+The second assumption is motivated by the cosmic censorship conjecture which asserts that the black hole horizon must be stable under perturbation, so that expansion and shear vanish in the asymptotic future at $\lambda = \lambda_f$.
 This is in principle similar to the assertion that a thermodynamic system with dissipation ultimately reaches an equilibrium state.
-This is a desirable property of the black hole horizon, but still it would be interesting to ask about the fate of physical process first law if this assumption is not used explicitly.
+This is a desirable property of the black hole horizon.
 Moreover, while deriving the physical process first law, we are already neglecting higher order terms and this requires that small perturbations remain small throughout the region of interest.
-This is equivalent to not having any caustic formation on any portion of the dynamical horizon.\\
+This is equivalent to not having any caustic formation on any portion of the dynamical horizon.
+Under these assumptions, the boundary term in (\ref{firstorder-entropy}) drops out, provided the generalized expansion $\Theta_k$ goes to zero in the future faster than the time scale $1/\lambda$, and we are left with,

-We seek to formulate a generalisation of the physical process first law for two arbitrary dynamical cross section of the horizon.
-One can still avoid the caustic formation by neglecting quadratic terms in the expansion and the shear.\\